Career of Lionel Messi: 2004–2005: Rise to the first team

 During the 2004–05 season, Lionel Messi was a guaranteed starter for the Barcelona B team, playing 17 games throughout the campaign and scoring six goals.
 Since his debut in the friendly against Porto the previous November, he had not been called up to the first team again, but in October 2004, the senior players asked manager Frank Rijkaard to promote him.
-Since Ronaldinho already played on the left wing, Rijkaard moved Messi from his usual position onto the right flank (though initially against the player's wishes), allowing him to cut into the centre of the pitch and shoot with his dominant left foot.
+Messi's usual position was left wing, but Ronaldinho already played this position.
+Rijkaard put Messi on the right flank, allowing him to cut into the centre of the pitch and shoot with his dominant left foot.

-Messi made his La Liga debut with Barcelona's senior team during the next match on 16 October, against Espanyol at Estadi Olímpic Lluís Companys in Montjuïc, coming on in the 82nd minute.
-At 17 years, three months, and 22 days old, he was at the time the youngest player to represent Barcelona in an official competition.
-As a substitute player, he played 244 minutes in nine matches for the first team that season, including his debut in the UEFA Champions League against Shakhtar Donetsk.
-He scored his first senior goal on 1 May 2005, in a 2–0 home win against Albacete, from an assist by Ronaldinho, becoming – at that time – the youngest-ever scorer for the club.
-Barcelona, in their second season under Rijkaard, won the league for the first time in six years.
+Messi made his La Liga debut with Barcelona's senior team during the next match on 16 October, against Espanyol at Estadi Olímpic Lluís Companys in Montjuïc.
+The 17-year-old Messi was at the time the youngest player to represent Barcelona in an official competition.
+As a substitute player, he played in nine matches for the first team that season, including his debut in the UEFA Champions League.
+He scored his first senior goal on 1 May 2005, becoming the youngest-ever scorer for the club at the time.
+Barcelona won the league for the first time in six years.

 2005–2006: Becoming a starting eleven player

-"In my entire life I have never seen a player of such quality and personality at such a young age, particularly wearing the 'heavy' shirt of one of the world's great clubs."
+"In my entire life I have never seen a player of such quality and personality at such a young age."